05blue04/Poneglyph/README.md

 > ⚠️ **Note**: This project is currently in active development.
 Features and API endpoints may change frequently.

+A RESTful API for the One Piece universe built with Go and PostgreSQL.
+Explore characters, devil fruits, organizations, and locations with advanced search, filtering, and pagination capabilities.

 ## API Endpoints

 ### Characters